corsa-center/corsa-center.github.io/docs/foundations/omsf.md

 The Open Molecular Software Foundation (OMSF) is a nonprofit organization that provides governance, infrastructure, and financial support for open-source projects in molecular sciences.
 We help researchers, developers, and industry partners build sustainable, high-impact software by offering operational resources, community engagement, and long-term strategic guidance.

-We work with academics looking for new ways to make their work sustainable, industries that want to promote open science, and community-based projects focused on events, education, and stewardship.
+We work with researchers looking for new ways to make their work sustainable, industries that want to promote open science, and community-based projects focused on events, education, and stewardship.

 ---